fineanmol/plant-tree/README.md

-🌴 Updated on Tue, 11 Mar 2025 06:00:42 GMT
+🎄 Updated on Tue, 11 Mar 2025 12:37:15 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Truth can only be found in one place: the code."